The first time an AI coding agent hands you a working tool, it feels like cheating.

 If you can describe a small tool clearly enough, a coding agent can often build a useful version of it.
 Scripts, dashboards, scrapers, data cleanup tools, internal workflows, little utilities that save an hour here and there.
 I use this stuff constantly.

-This is not just me messing around with scripts after dinner.
+The same pattern shows up across professional software work.
 OpenAI says more than 85% of its own company uses Codex every week.
 Anthropic says users are handing off difficult coding work that previously needed close supervision.
 A 2026 research dataset called AIDev includes 932,791 agent-authored pull requests across 116,211 GitHub repositories.

 My own problem shows up after the first working version: I can get past the blank-file stage and still have no good reason to trust the output.